 Fear not if the ground’s as solid as concrete because this one’s got a pointy tip to penetrate deep and hard and its shaft is made from boron steel with industrial welding for added strength.

 The Fiskars is of average man length (1.25m) and quite hefty, so it’s not one for weaklings or those of shorter stature.
-But worry not because we have a couple of shorter, lightweight options for your perusal higher up this page.

 Plastic rakes are perfect for clearing leaves off the lawn while gently scarifying the grass in the process.
 They’re also good for gathering leaves off patios and driveways.
 This 42cm wide model hails from Wolf Garten’ Multi-Change (opens in new tab) range of separate tool heads and handles.
 Hence this model doesn’t come with a handle so be sure to order one in unless you already have a handle to hand.